-In 1963, Grandpa Victor Holm wrote a memoir for his his cousin Harry Långström in Sweden.
-It covers a little bit of Grandpa Victors life in Sweden and then his journey to Kenora, Canada, and the seven year's of his life there.
-He seemed to be mostly interested recounting in the difficult life he had in the days before labor unions and government regulation of working conditions.
-I wish that Grandpa Victors memoir had included details about his service in the Swedish army and his marriage to Frida Sorqvist, but it does not.
+In 1963, Grandpa Victor Holm wrote a memoir for his cousin Harry Långström in Sweden.
+The first first 30 pages is a genealogy, but with some errors and omissions.
+By page 31, it gets into Grandpa Victors story, his life in Sweden, his journey to Kenora, and the seven years of his life there.
+He seemed to be mostly interested in recounting the difficult life he had in the days before labor unions and government regulation of working conditions.
+I wish that his memoir had included details about his service in the Swedish army and about his marriage to Frida Sorqvist, but it does not.
 I will be happy with what we have.

-Clicking on the link below should allow a PDF file to load on your screen.
-This file shows the original handwritten pages that Grandpa Victor wrote in his memoir.
-The individual pages were scanned from Xerox copies, combined into a Microsoft Word document and then written as PDF.
+Clicking here here will bring a PDF file of Victor Holm's Memoir in original handwritten Swedish to your screen.
+This is a huge file, 71.3 MB, so be sure you want to see it before you click.
+It features the original handwritten pages that Grandpa Victor wrote in his memoir, scanned from Xerox copies, combined into a Microsoft Word document and then written as PDF.
 Ive inserted page numbers to make it easier to reference the original from the transcription and from the English translation.

 I converted the handwritten memoir into a typed version in order to translate it.
-Clicking on the link below should allow the PDF version of the transcription to load on your screen.
+Clicking here should allow a PDF version of the transcription to load on your screen.

 I underlined words that I think are place names.
 Ive added a few comments which Ive listed as Editors notes and surrounded them with square brackets.

-The first 30 pages of the memoir list descendants of Anders Andersson, our great-great-grandfather, but this list may not be completely accurate.
+The first 30 pages of the memoir list descendants of Anders Andersson, our great-great-grandfather, but this list is not completely accurate.
 Take it with a grain of salt.
-You should compare it with Helen Holm Hoberts 1984 The Descendants of Olaf and Eva Anderson, which also is linked to below.
+You can compare it with Helen Holm Hoberts 1984 book The Descendants of Olaf and Eva Anderson which is linked to here, but also is very large, 91.3 MB.
 However, Helen Hobert's work also contains errors.
 For example, she gives the name of my dad's first wife as Betty Seebore instead of her correct name Betty Seehase.
-Use it with care.
+Use it with care also.